-In its 2020 guidance related to the evaluation of corporate compliance programs, the Department of Justice repeatedly stresses the importance of appropriately tailored and risk-based training.
+In its guidance related to the evaluation of corporate compliance programs, the Department of Justice repeatedly stresses the importance of appropriately tailored and risk-based training.
 The guidance suggests prosecutors should “assess the steps companies have taken to ensure policies and procedures have been integrated into the organization.”
-That’s all fine and good, but a year and a half after the guidance was released, I can almost hear the pleas of compliance professionals wondering exactly how they are going to accomplish such integration.
-The solution is found in a straightforward formula: core + reinforcement + performance support = integration (C+R+PS = I).
+I can still almost hear the pleas of compliance professionals wondering exactly how they are going to accomplish such integration.
+The solution is found in a straightforward formula: foundational + reinforcement + performance support = integration (F+R+PS = I).
 I know, it’s not as simple as the Properties of Equality we all learned in junior high school, but we’ve seen it work time and time again.

-Let’s start with the first elements of the integration formula, core training.
+Let’s start with the first elements of the integration formula, foundational training.

-Any successful journey toward integration begins with effective core, or foundational, training.
+Any successful journey toward integration begins with effective foundational, training.
 In its guidance, the DOJ instructs prosecutors to consider the form, content, and effectiveness of that training.
-But what is “effective” core training?
-We believe it begins with relevancy.
+But what is “effective” foundational training?
+It begins with relevancy.
 Does your eLearning feature content to which your learners can relate?
 Are the scenarios based on interactions and situations your learners are likely to face?
 Is the content written in plain language?
 Has the content been vetted by subject matter experts who understand the nuances of interactions with HCPs, HIPAA, or product promotion?
 For all those reasons and more, broad-based, cross-industry training doesn’t work and is frankly a waste of time and budget.
 As you know, your sales representatives aren’t benefitting from scenarios featuring ethical discussions between two insurance employees.

 Effectiveness also requires a fresh graphic design and user interface.
 Modern training development tools allow for the use of illustrated images to represent characters such as doctors, sales representatives and MSLs.
 Let’s be honest, stock photos scream stock photos – or as I call them, “shiny happy doctors and sales reps.”
 Illustrated characters also offer more opportunity for inclusion of characters that ALL employees can relate to.
-Your learners want to see representations of themselves in their training, so look for ways to accomplish that when possible.
+Your learners want to see representations of themselves in their training.

 This isn’t to say effective eLearning always has to be custom developed.
 Industry-focused, creative, engaging, and modern off-the-shelf training is a great solution for establishing an effective base.
 So, if you’re with an emerging pharmaceutical or medical device company with limited time and resources, off-the-shelf training is a viable option.
 Just do your homework and talk to your peers to make sure it’s the right off-the-she solution.
 (Shameless pitch – we can help!)
 Of course, custom development does present an opportunity to take your curriculum to another level with more options for branded training laser-focused on your policies if the budget is available.